Quantitative Chevalley-Weil theorem for curves: Proximity and Ramification

+\item If a finite place ${v\in M_\K}$ ramifies in the field $\K(P)$ (where~$P$ is semi-defined over~$\K$) then (unless~$v$ is ``bad'' in certain sense) the point~$P$ must be ``$v$-adically close'' to a point from the set~$\QQ$ (Propositions~\ref{pclose}).

-This section is the technical heart of the article.
-We consider a covering ${\CC\to \PP^1}$, a point~$Q$ on~$\CC$ and a non-archimedean place~$v$, and show, that in a certain $v$-adic neighborhood of~$Q$, the $v$-ramification is the same and is determined by the ramification of~$Q$ over~$\PP^1$.
-Roughly speaking, ``geometric ramification defines arithmetic ramification''.
-It is not difficult to make a qualitative statement of this kind, but it is a rather delicate task to make everything explicit.
+\item Given a point~$Q$ on~$\CC$ and a finite place~$v$ (again, it should not be ``bad'' in some sense), for the points~$P$ (semi-defined over~$\K$) in a ``$v$-adic neighborhood'' of~$Q$, the $v$-ramification in the field $\K(P)$ is determined by the ``$v$-adic distance'' between~$P$ and~$Q$ and the ramification of the point~$Q$ over~$\PP^1$.
+Roughly speaking, ``geometric ramification determines arithmetic ramification'' (Propositions~\ref{pram}).